keesschollaart81/vsts-arm-outputs/README.md

 ## Secrets

-If your output is of type ```SecureString``` we cannot read the output value and these outputs are therefore ignored.
+If your output is of type ```SecureString``` the output value cannot be read and these outputs are therefore ignored.

 You can off course output your secrets as string but then these values might be exposed in logfiles (and visible via the Azure Portal as well)